moul/bits.manfred.life/posts/beyond-binary.md

 ## Code and Culture: Beyond Binary, Into Humanity

 Code is culture, transcending binary bounds.
-It spans a spectrum from ["The Classic Hello"](./posts/hello.md) to ["The Essence of Open Source"](./posts/open-bar.md), revealing that it's more about people than functions.
+It spans a spectrum from ["The Classic Hello"](./posts/hello.md) to ["The Essence of Open Source"](./posts/open-bar.md), revealing that it's not just about functions or classes but the people behind them and the culture they foster. ["Open Source Culture Beyond Code"](./posts/open-culture.md) highlights this, emphasizing the importance of community and collaboration.
 Merging tech strategy and inclusivity principles, the soul of coding goes beyond algorithms.

 ## Dance of Humans and Compilers